-A. The exceptions to the five hundred (500) foot distance restriction set forth in subsection 44-3-301(12)(a.5)(II)(A) and (B), C.R.S., shall apply only if a building permit or certificate of occupancy for the structure has been timely applied for or received on or prior to January 1, 2019.
+A. The exceptions to the five hundred (500) foot distance restriction set forth in subsection 44-3-301(12)(a.5)(II)(A) and (B), C.R.S., shall apply only if, prior to January 1, 2019, the structure for which a building permit or certificate of occupancy for the structure has been timely applied for or received on or prior to January 1, 2019. was intended for use as a fermented malt beverage retailer licensed premises at the time of submitting the application for the building permit or certificate of occupancy.